siimon/milestone-check-action/README.md

 This template includes compilication support, tests, a validation workflow, publishing, and versioning guidance.

-If you are new, there's also a simpler introduction.
-See the [Hello World JavaScript Action](https://github.com/actions/hello-world-javascript-action)

 ## Create an action from this template

 Click the `Use this Template` and provide the new repo details for your action